Summary

 viewPermissions[Permission]yes Long-TermA list of permissions for the token.
 See Permission.

-With this returned datatype, through sub-parameters, you can get a list of permissions and views associated with the token.
-The table below contains some details, and links to these sub-parameters:
+For the results, you can get a list of permissions and views associated with the token.
+The table below contains some details:

 ParameterTypeRequiredDefaultStabilityDescription